brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 thing or two, and that's what I want to share here.
 This is not supposed to be an extensive resource to learn everything there is to know about replication, but hopefully it's a good starting point that you can use in your own journey.
-In the end of this article I will link to some great resources what will be helpful if you decide to learn more.
+In the end of this article I will link to some great resources that can be helpful if you decide to learn more.

 Sounds good?
 Cool, grab a cup of coffee and let's have fun.